Anders Dahlvig

 Anders Dahlvig, born 1957 in Sweden, is the former president of the Swedish furniture store chain, IKEA.
-Dahlvig started working for IKEA in 1984 and has held various positions since, including Store Manager, Country Manager of United Kingdom and Vice President, Europe.
-He held the position of CEO between 1999 and 2009 and has received various recognitions for IKEA Group’s work to promote diversity.
-Dahlvig currently serves as chairman of group parent company Inter-IKEA (2016).
-Dahlvig is a member of European Retail Round Table.
+Dahlvig started working for IKEA in 1984 and has held various positions since, including store manager, country manager of United Kingdom and Vice President, Europe.
+He held the position of CEO between 1999 and 2009 and has received various recognitions for IKEA Group's work to promote diversity.
+Dahlvig is chairman of group parent company Inter-IKEA (2016).
+He is a member of European Retail Round Table.

 He received the Swedish award for Good Environmental Leadership in 2002 for his independent and persistent work with environmental and sustainability issues.
-In 2006, he also received the U.S. Foreign Policy Association’s Global Social Responsibility award.
-Dahlvig is a regular keynote speaker at international conferences.
-In 2009, Dahlvig won the Oslo Business for Peace Award, which is given to leaders in the private sector who have demonstrated transformative and positive change through ethical business practices.
+In 2006, he also received the U.S. Foreign Policy Association's Global Social Responsibility award.
+Dahlvig is a regular speaker at international conferences.
+In 2019, Dahlvig won the Oslo Business for Peace Award, which is given to leaders in the private sector who have demonstrated transformative and positive change through ethical business practices.

-He earned a B.S. in business administration from Lund University and a Master’s degree in economics from University of California, Santa Barbara.
+He earned a B.S. in business administration from Lund University and a master's degree in economics from University of California, Santa Barbara.

-Additionally, Anders Dahlvig serves on the Board of UK-based retailer Kingfisher plc as a non-executive Director.
+Additionally, Dahlvig is on the board of UK-based retailer Kingfisher plc as a non-executive director.